seans3/k8s-ai/kcc-kro/README.md

-# AI Inference on GKE
+# AI Inference on GKE using KCC and KRO

 Please follow the [pre requisites](prerequisite.md) to setup the inference cluster